-La Jolla Shores View from Coast Walk
+La Jolla Coast Walk – Could Anything Be Prettier?

 If you visit San Diego, don’t miss the views from the La Jolla Coast Walk!
 You’ll see surfers, ocean kayakers, sea lions, pelicans, bluffs, and the wide Pacific.
 A quintessentially Southern California experience.